 - Diabetes individual assessment, evaluation, care and treatment

-- Nutritionist/registered dietitian for individualized meal plan
+- Nutritionist/registered dietitian for individualized meal planning

-- Diabetes education classes scheduled each month with 10 content areas that meet the national standards for diabetes education programs
+- Diabetes education classes scheduled each month with 10 content areas that meet the National Standards for diabetes education programs.

 - Insulin pump services: download capability for trend and insulin adjustments

 - Monthly diabetes support group held every fourth Thursday of the month for follow-up

 - Continuous glucose sensors monitoring system (CGMS) for eligible patients

 - Provides list of community resources for on-going care and support.

 Patients with diabetes are referred to other services based on the standard of care for diabetes care, the clinical assessment and provider’s judgment for continuum of care to prevent diabetes-related complications.

 - Podiatry: feet and nail care to prevent amputations